Capitol Reef

 Exploring and Hiking

 Capitol Reef is truly a hiker’s park.
-Trails range from short orchard strolls and river walks to long slickrock routes, slot canyons, and high desert overlooks.
+Trails range from short orchard walks and river paths to long slickrock routes, slot canyons, and high desert overlooks.

 Featured Hikes